PadishahIII/PadishahIII.github.io/source/_posts/_Android&IOS/Tips.md

 ### [Solved] DDMS fails to show procession names on windows
 All procession names are `?` in DDMS.
 You should set the system property `ro.debuggable` to 1, ensure the emulator is rooted, and restart DDMS.

+## Android
+### [Solved] Remount failed: read-only file system
+On pixel3 android11, I intend to add charles certificate as system certificate, but when push the cer file into /system/security/xxx, an error occurred: "/dev/xx/dm-0 read-only file system". **This feature is added in android10 that all system file partitions are read-only.** After checking the /proc/mounts file, there is no /system mount.
+So, we need to unlock the system partition.
+After tons of searching work, I found [this tool](https://github.com/HuskyDG/magic_overlayfs/tree/v3.2.2).
+Update magisk to 23+ and